moisesja/TwitterStreamingApp/README.md

 # Twitter Streaming App
-This application is intended for evaluating a candidate with Jack Henry.
+This application is an evaluation challenge to join Jack Henry as one of their developers.

 It makes use of the Twitter APIs V2 for a sample of tweets.